sa-fw-an/GSoC-Proposal/Proposal-1.md

 3. **Execution Layer**: The engine that runs the program

 My focus will be primarily on layers 2 and 3, ensuring they integrate smoothly with the UI layer developed by other contributors.

+It's important to emphasize that the engine and masonry components are independent modules with well-defined boundaries.
+While they share the program tree (either directly or through a proxy interface), neither dictates the other's implementation.
+My focus will be on creating an engine that operates solely on the program tree it receives, maintaining a clean separation of concerns that allows both components to evolve independently while preserving their integration points.

 ### Critical Success Factors